Whispering Your Name: Critical reception

-Upon release, Larry Flick from Billboard stated, "Images of Yaz will twirl in your head upon impact of this percolating pop/NRG ditty from the eternally underrated belter's new Essex collection.
+Upon release, Larry Flick from Billboard magazine stated, "Images of Yaz will twirl in your head upon impact of this percolating pop/NRG ditty from the eternally underrated belter's new Essex collection.
 Her voice is in excellent shape and put to good use with a song that is instantly memorable.
 Producer Ian Broudie fleshes the track out with a synth-savvy arrangement that skirts the lines dividing modern pop radio and nightclubs."
 Linda Ryan from the Gavin Report noted that there are two very distinct versions of the track, "a high energy dance version and a soft, acoustic ballad."
 She added, "Personally, I think a lush, gorgeous ballad is the perfect setting for Alison's husky, emotive voice, but I know there are plenty of dance-leaning stations on the panel that will have mondo-success with the Pet Shop Boys-ish, wave your hands in the air, version."
 The magazine's Dave Sholin concluded, "Unlike anything else out there right now, this track will put her over the top in the U.S."

 British newspaper Lennox Herald wrote, "Great voice who is deserving of chart success but seems to be a touch unlucky recently in her choice of material.
 This track, however, might just do the business."
 In his weekly UK chart commentary, James Masterton said that it "is a rather brilliant Las Vegas-style ballad complete with a video starring Dawn French."
 A reviewer from Music & Media commented, "Like the Bangles before her, Moyet dips into the back catalogue of Jules Shear for a tailor-made pop song with a back to Yazoo-roots synth flavour."
-Alan Jones from Music Week wrote, "A sumptuous-sounding single, rather in the K D Lang mould, already getting plenty of media support, not least because it is accompanied by an amusing video featuring Dawn French.
+Alan Jones from Music Week named it Pick of the Week, writing, "A sumptuous-sounding single, rather in the K D Lang mould, already getting plenty of media support, not least because it is accompanied by an amusing video featuring Dawn French.
 Not vintage Moyet, perhaps, but good enough to be a medium-sized hit."

 Music video

 The accompanying music video for the song shows Moyet performing the song in a plain studio setting, when Dawn French suddenly appears dressed like a 1960s hippie and starts jumping around and acting up in front of the camera.
 She starts kissing and licking the camera lens, even causing Moyet to break character and start laughing.
 French continues to upstage Moyet, even locking her in a lengthy kiss, with Moyet then continuing to perform the song with lipstick smeared all over her face.
 French then accidentally knocks Moyet unconscious, so she starts to lip-sync to the song herself.
 Moyet starts to regain consciousness but is knocked out again when French drops the microphone on her head.
 After miming to the remainder of the song, French faints and Moyet gets up and drags her away.
-The video was published on YouTube in March 2011, and as of September 2021, it has received more than 446,000 views.
+The video was published on YouTube in March 2011, and as of May 2025, it has received more than 714,000 views.